Backyard chickens aren't for everyone. Before you get started - take this quiz to find out if your ready.

 Its a trend thats gathering huge momentum and I believe its part of a big shift in our relationship with food.
 Healthy food is the foundation of our health, the health of our families, the health of our communities and the health of our environment.
 Food is love!

 Backyard chicken aren't for everyone.
 Before you get started - take this short quiz to find out if your ready for backyard chickens.
 This will help you get clear on the benefits and to identify any barriers to getting started.
-The rest of this guide will then take you through each of the topics in more detail, to resolve any doubts or uncertainties and help you get the most out of backyard chickens.
+The rest of this guide will then take you through each of the topics in more detail, to deal with any doubts or uncertainties and help you get the most out of backyard chickens.

 Getting started with backyard chickens can be overwhelming.
 There's so much information out there and so many options.
 Here you'll learn about everything chickens have to offer, so you can get clear on what you want to achieve and the best way to go about it.